What is a Bachelor of Arts in Global Health?

 This program is offered in collaboration with Drexel's College of Arts and Sciences and its Department of Global Studies & Modern Languages.

-Admissions to Dornsife’s Global Health Program
+Admissions Requirements for Drexel's Global Public Health Program

 Applicants to Drexel University are expected to have completed the high school curriculum that will best prepare them for freshman-year studies at the college level.